-A library is a `.loft` file you can share across projects.
-Place it in a `lib/` directory, import it with `use name;` at the top of your file, and then refer to its types and functions using the `name::` prefix.
-Everything in the library is always accessible — there is no private/public barrier. `use` statements must come before any `fn` or `struct` definition in your file.
-Putting a `use` after a definition is a syntax error.
+A library is a .loft file you can share across projects.
+Place it in a lib/ directory, import it with use name; at the top of your file, and then refer to its types and functions using the name:: prefix.
+All types and functions in a library are accessible — there is no way to mark something as internal or hidden. use statements must come before any fn or struct definition in your file.
+Putting a use after a definition is a syntax error.

 use testlib;